wuyichen24/coding-interview/docs/data-structure/string/String.md

 # String

 ## Concept
+- **Substring**
+   - A substring is a contiguous non-empty sequence of characters within a string.
 - **Subsequence**
    - A subsequence is a string that can be derived from another string by deleting some or no characters without changing the order of the remaining characters.